metarelate/metOcean-mapping/docs/source/predicates/index.rst

 URI:  http://www.metarelate.net/predicates/index.html#target

-Definition: a metarelate concept which this mapping points to
+Definition: a metarelate concept which this mapping relates to

 Label:  target